hunkyjimpjorps/racket-paredit-vscode/README.md

 This project is forked from https://github.com/BetterThanTomorrow/calva-paredit.
 Original one is maintained by author Peter Strömberg as part of project calva, https://github.com/BetterThanTomorrow/calva

-I maintain this fork with the following stress:
-- Tweak to keep the joy of original Emacs paredit, especially how delete, back parens and navigation works.
-- Make it useful for Common Lisp and Scheme developers (Assume there's no one use vscode to code Emacs Lisp :)
+I made this fork to add support for Racket.
+If you've got a S-expression based language that you'd like support for, feel free to ask.